Big Park Regional Coordinating Council

-The following individuals were presented to the Council at the October regular meeting by Mike Ryan, chairman of the Nominating Committee.
+The following individuals were presented by Mike Ryan, chairman of the Nominating Committee.
 There is a single candidate for president, secretary and treasurer.
-We have three candidates vying for the seat of vice president, listed here alphabetically.
+We have two candidates vying for the seat of vice president, listed here alphabetically.

 The election will be held November 12th at the regular meeting of the Council.

 Camille is currently president of the Council and served on the 2019 Executive Board as secretary.
 She is chair of the newly formed Big Park/Village of Oak Creek Community Plan Committee.
 In 2019 she served as co-chair of the Council’s ad hoc Parliamentary Training Committee.
 She is an alternate rep and communication secretary for the Pine Valley Property Owners Association, one of the Council’s largest Member Organizations.

 Last year Camille served on the core team that produced the 2019 Town Hall Forum on the topic Verde Valley Land Use: Making Collaborative Decisions.
 This forum brought together 103 thought leaders from across the region.
 She is a Partner of the Sedona Village Partnership and previously served on the marketing and awards committees for Keep Sedona Beautiful.

 Professionally, she is active as a strategic marketing consultant specializing in high tech and industrial markets.
 Her firm, OnRamp Communications, works with executive teams on assignments with significant business impact and high confidentiality.
 During her 40-year career, she has helped many companies with public offerings, divestitures and launches, including startups to Fortune 500.